wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-stm.rst

 * If the Twisted reactor (say) was modified to start a pool of threads, and to run all events in "``with atomic:``"

-* ...Then the end result is the same, for any Twisted program
+* ...Then the end result is the same, for any Twisted application

 Behind-the-scene threads